pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     )

-After setting up the connection and the tables, stored events can be appended to the database using the active record strategy object.
+After setting up the connection and the tables, sequenced items (or "stored events" in this example) can be appended to the database using the ``append()`` method of the active record strategy.

+(Please note, since the position is given by the sequenced item itself, the word "append" means here "to add something extra" rather than the perhaps more common but stricter meaning "to add to the end of a document".
+That is, the database is deliberately not responsible for positioning a new item at the end of a sequence.
+So perhaps "save" would be a better name for this operation?)

 .. code:: python